sunpy/sunpy/docs/guide/tour.rst

 Sample Data
 -----------
 This tour makes use of a number of sample data files which you will need to download.
-If have not already done so please follow the instruction here :ref:`sample-data`.
+This will happen when the sample data is imported for the first time.

 Maps
 ----
-Maps are the primary data type in SunPy they are spatially and / or temporally aware data arrays.
+Maps are the primary data type in SunPy they are spatially aware data arrays.
 There are maps for a 2D image, a time series of 2D images or temporally aligned 2D images.

 **Creating a Map**

 SunPy supports many different data products from various sources 'out of the box'.
 We shall use SDO's AIA instrument as an example in this tutorial.
-The general way to create a Map from one of the supported data products is with the `~sunpy.map.map()` function from the `~sunpy.map` submodule.
-`~sunpy.map.map()` takes either a filename, a list of filenames or a data array and header.
+The general way to create a Map from one of the supported data products is with the `~sunpy.map.Map()` function from the `sunpy.map` submodule. `~sunpy.map.Map()` takes either a filename, a list of filenames or a data array and header.
 We can test map with:

 .. plot::